JosephYostos/Compliance-workshop/02-build-demo/assignment.md

 hipstershop                  multitool                                        1/1     Running            0              31m
 ```

-✅ Check Hipstershop in calico UI
+✅ Check Hipstershop in Calico Cloud
 ==============

+Go to Service Graph in Calico Cloud and ensure that hipstershop application is running.
-Use Calico Cloud UI to discover the hipstershop application using the "service graph".
-To view resources in the "hipstershop" namespace click on the `Service Graph` icon on the left menu, then `Default` view which will display a top level view of the cluster resources:
+To view resources in the "hipstershop" namespace click on the `Service Graph` icon on the left menu.
+Click on `Default` view for a top level view of the cluster resources:

 ![Image Description](../assets/service-graph-top-level.png)